GonikDaniel/php_study_project/README.md

 Simple realization of MVC pattern, using Articles as a base idea of project.

+You can see it working [here](http://study.igonik.ru/php_project/php) as well.
+But it need a bit of work still.
+So password in personal contacts;)

 ## Requirements ##

 - PHP 5.2.x or higher